mohammadrezadavoodi/mohammadrezadavoodi.github.io/content/authors/admin/_index.md

 I am an Assistant Professor with the Department of Electrical & Computer Engineering, University of Memphis, Memphis, TA.
 From 2020 to 2022, I was a Senior Research Scientist at University of Texas at Arlington.

 Feel free to reach me at mdavoodi@uta.edu or by stopping by my office in the ...

+For more information about our active and past projects in each of the above areas, see our Research page.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->